mecid/mecid.github.io/_posts/2020-12-23-labels-in-swiftui.md

 category: Mastering SwiftUI views
 ---

 We often underestimate the power of simple things.
 The same feelings I had during the first usage of *Label* view in SwiftUI.
-It looks straightforward, but it hides the many use cases where it works great.
+It looks straightforward, but it hides many use cases where it works great.
 Today we will talk about the *Label* view and its customization capabilities.

 #### Basics
 *Label* is a standard component for user interface items, consisting of an icon with a title.
 One of the most common and recognizable user interface components is the combination of an icon and a label.
 Let's take a look at how easily we can use it in code.